 I’ll be honest.
 I used to not love Summer.
 It still isn’t my FAVORITE season but I appreciate the longer days and the laid back fun that comes along with Summer.
 This past week was Summer Solstice, the longest day of daylight in the whole year!
 And being efficient like I am, I decided to spend it dreaming up the ways I could spruce up my front porch entry.
 It’s kind of a mess!

 For starters it can become a catch all for lawn care items, which just isn’t cute.
 We have a small-ish house.
 No garage.
 No basement.
-And only a small storage shed behind our house.
+And only a small backyard that we had just gotten renovated by landscape drainage services Hinsdale.
 So being short on space and honestly, just being lazy and not walking things around to the shed when we’re finished with them causes the front porch to collect garden tools, watering cans, etc. So first things first, I cleaned the porch off so I could sit and dream about what I want it to look like with a clear head.

 All opinions are my own, see full disclosure here